Top 10 Vietnamese Souvenirs to buy in Hanoi

 Van Phuc Silk Village is the only place you need to go for these graceful Hanoi souvenirs.
 Located about 8km from the Hanoi Old Quarter in Ha Dong district, you can see the processes of production at the factories before heading to the many surrounding shops to pick up a bargain on the soft, nimble material.

-Thousands of years of creating handicrafts in unchanged ways has made the Vietnamese incredibly skilled at the production of house decorations.
+Thousands of years of creating handicrafts in unchanged ways have made the Vietnamese incredibly skilled at the production of house decorations.
 Vietnamese souvenirs on display in the house always add a certain shine.

 The lacquered shells of coconut bowls create quite an artistic scene.
-Usually dark brown around the outside and one or two colours on the inside, these are constantly popular souvenirs for their easy transportability, price and versatility around a Western household.
+Usually dark brown around the outside and one or two colors on the inside, these are constantly popular souvenirs for their easy transportability, price, and versatility around a Western household.

 Where can I buy coconut bowls?

 All of the souvenir shops in Hanoi sell these beautiful bowls, where you can usually bargain for a cheaper price if you buy a few.
-If its absolute quality and choice you want, then a trip to Vietnam Handicraft Co. – 1/194 Nguyen Thai Street in Thanh Xuan district will prove very fruitful.
+If it's absolutely quality and choice you want, then a trip to Vietnam Handicraft Co. – 1/194 Nguyen Thai Street in Thanh Xuan district will prove very fruitful.

 Coming in an incredibly vast array of sizes and shapes, works of pottery in Hanoi create beautiful impressions within a room.
 From thumb-sized tea drinking cups to flower pots taller than the person who created them, you’re sure to find a decorative piece of work for your home.